-- 1. The Application form must be completed and returned to the school together with the fee advance and declaration of preparedness to pay the fees or complete application for a fee reduction.
+- The Application form must be completed and returned to the school together with recommended fee advance and declaration of preparedness to pay the fees or complete application for a fee exemption.
 A copy of the learner's latest available school reports and/or the pre-primary school principal's signed certification of school readiness (in case of Grade 1 applicants) must accompany the application.
-Please see list of additional documentation required (e.g. birth certificate, as below). - 2.
-The application form is screened for eligibility in terms of the criteria (above) by the Admissions Committee - 3.
+Please see the list of additional documentation required (e.g., birth certificate, as below). - The application form is screened for eligibility in terms of the criteria (above) by the Admissions Committee.
+The Committee will convene the day after admissions closing date closing date or earliest convenient date. - 3.
 The learner and the parent(s)/guardian(s) are interviewed.
-In considering applications, a potential learner will be expected to demonstrate to the school that s/he is able to cope academically with the specific pressures and unique demands of the school, and it will be a condition of final acceptance that an applicant must have passed the grade immediately below the grade into which admission is sought. - 4.
-Where an application is successful, the parent(s) / guardian(s) will be asked to complete a Contract of Enrolment, and the process taken further. - 5.
-Where an application is unsuccessful the Headmaster will inform the parent(s) / guardian(s).
-Reasons for such refusal will be given on request.
+In considering applications, a potential learner will be expected to demonstrate to the school that they are able to cope academically with the specific pressures and unique demands of the school, and it will be a condition of final acceptance that an applicant must have passed the grade immediately below the grade into which admission is sought. - 4.
+Where an application is successful, the parent(s)/guardian(s) will be asked to complete a Contract of Enrolment, and the process will be taken further. - 5.
+Where an application is unsuccessful, the Principal will inform the parent(s)/guardian(s).
+Reasons for such refusal will be given on request. - 6.
+Admissions committee will convene to consider late applications once the Dept of Education has confirmed retentions.

-List of documentation required
+List of documentation required:

-- 1. Application form signed by both parents / legal guardian and Pre-primary school principal certifying school readiness (in case of Grade 1 applicants). - 2.
+- 1. Application form signed by both parents/legal guardian and Pre-primary school principal certifying school readiness (in case of Grade 1 applicants). - 2.
 Proof of guardianship, if applicable. - 3.
 Certified copy of birth certificate. - 4.
-Immunisation certificate. - 5.
-Certified copy of most recent school report (in case of all applicants beyond Grade 1). - 6.
+Certified copies of both parents ID documents. - 5.
+Immunisation certificate. - 6.
+Signed copy of the school's "Code of Conduct" document. - 7.
+Certified copy of the most recent school report (in case of all applicants beyond Grade 1). - 8.
 Declaration of preparedness to pay the full school fees, or all documentation pertaining to an application for a Fee Reduction.
-(Obtainable from the Debtors clerk). - 7.
+(Obtainable from the school secretary). - 9.
 Resident Permit or Study Permit for non-South African applicants.

-Note that no applications will be accepted unless all the required documentation and copies of certificates are submitted, advance fees paid, and at least one parent or legal guardian makes him / herself available for an interview at the school.
+Note: No applications will be accepted unless all the required documentation and copies of certificates are submitted, advance fees are paid, and at least one parent or legal guardian makes allullennen